argumentcomputer/lurk-hs/README.md

 cargo build --release
 ```

-- (For macOS only) Build the dynamic library:
+- (For macOS only/cabal repl only) Build the dynamic library:
 ```bash
 cargo rustc --release --crate-type cdylib
 ```